 Alternate I (Feb 2009).
-As prescribed in 50.206 (c)(2), substitute the following paragraph (f):
+As prescribed in 50.206 (b)(2), substitute the following paragraph (f):

-- (f)(1) Offerors are authorized to submit proposals made contingent upon SAFETY Act designation before award.
-When an offer is made contingent upon SAFETY Act designation, the offeror also may submit an alternate offer without the contingency. - (2) If an offer is submitted contingent upon receipt of SAFETY Act designation prior to contract award, then the Government may not award a contract based on such offer unless the offeror demonstrates prior to award that DHS has issued a SAFETY Act designation for the offeror's technology. - (3) The Government reserves the right to award the contract based on a noncontingent offer, prior to DHS resolution of the offeror's application for SAFETY Act designation.
+- (f)(1) Offerors are authorized to submit proposals made contingent upon SAFETY Act designation (or SAFETY Act certification, if a block certification exists) before award.
+When an offer is made contingent upon SAFETY Act designation or certification, the offeror also may submit an alternate offer without the contingency. - (2) If an offer is submitted contingent upon receipt of SAFETY Act designation (or SAFETY Act certification, if a block certification exists) prior to contract award, then the Government may not award a contract based on such offer unless the offeror demonstrates prior to award that DHS has issued a SAFETY Act designation (or SAFETY Act certification, if a block certification exists) for the offeror's technology. - (3) The Government reserves the right to award the contract based on a noncontingent offer, prior to DHS resolution of the offeror's application for SAFETY Act designation (or SAFETY Act certification, if a block certification exists).

 Alternate II (Feb 2009).
-As prescribed in 50.206 (c)(3), substitute the following paragraph (f):
+As prescribed in 50.206 (b)(3), substitute the following paragraph (f):

-- (f)(1) Offerors are authorized to submit proposals presuming SAFETY Act designation before or after award. - (2) An offeror is eligible for award only if the offeror- - (i) Files a SAFETY Act designation application, limited to the scope of the applicable prequalification designation notice, within 15 days after submission of the proposal; - (ii) Pursues its SAFETY Act designation application in good faith; and - (iii) Agrees to obtain the amount of insurance DHS requires for issuing the offeror's SAFETY Act designation. - (3) If DHS has not issued a SAFETY Act designation to the successful offeror before contract award, the contracting officer will include the clause at 52.250-5 in the resulting contract.
+- (f)(1) Offerors are authorized to submit offers presuming that SAFETY Act designation (or SAFETY Act certification, if a block certification exists) will be obtained before or after award. - (2) An offeror is eligible for award only if the offeror- - (i) Files a SAFETY Act designation (or SAFETY Act certification) application, limited to the scope of the applicable block designation (or block certification), within 15 days after submission of the proposal; - (ii) Pursues its SAFETY Act designation (or SAFETY Act certification) application in good faith; and - (iii) Agrees to obtain the amount of insurance DHS requires for issuing the offeror's SAFETY Act designation (or SAFETY Act certification). - (3) If DHS has not issued a SAFETY Act designation (or SAFETY Act certification) to the successful offeror before contract award, the contracting officer will include the clause at 52.250-5 in the resulting contract.